Purpose of Study

 How PE is organised in our school

 “Development Matters” is used as the basis for planning physical learning in EYFS.
-Physical development comes under the umbrella of PD and contributes to a good level of development for a child.
+Physical development comes under the umbrella of physical development and contributes to a good level of development for a child.

 PE is taught by classroom teachers using a blocked curriculum approach; one aspect of PE per half term.
-All children, from Y1 to Y6, regardless of age or ability have access to PE twice each week.
+All children, from Year 1 to 6, regardless of age or ability have access to PE twice each week.

 School has a Service Level agreement with LSSP to ensure high-quality engagement and participation in a range of different sports and physical activities during curriculum time and during extra-curricular times.
 Such training and additional activities take place over the course of the year and are timetabled by LSSP.
 Timings of provision vary each year.